 The pipeline of trainees for all Center programs starts with secondary school students.
 The goal of the Center's PreK-12 Research Program is to improve the STEM learning of all PreK-12 students.
 Through our PreK-12 programs, we aim to increase communication between VCU and local public school systems, increase collaborations among PreK-12 teachers and students and university scientists and students, and to develop sustained infrastructures to support the long-term programming and innovations in teaching and learning.

 PreK-12 Program Components

 ENGAGE- Local public school systems in collaborations designed to stimulate teaching and learning in biomedical research

 EXPOSE- PreK-12 teachers and students in high-quality biomedical research and professional training

 EMPOWER- PreK-12 students to make informed decisions about pursing careers in biomedical research

 Current Undergraduate Research Training Opportunities

 The goal of the Health Educational Research Opportunity-Teacher (HERO-T) program is to help improve the quality of science teaching, as well as, student achievement in secondary science classes by providing teachers with a substantive two-year research and professional development experience.
 The anticipated outcomes are that teachers who participate in this summer research experience will have higher retention rates, have improved ability to communicate scientific concepts to their students, have a greater understanding of the applications of science to everyday life, and have improved research skills and knowledge.
 Furthermore a translational impact of this experience is that students in these teachers' classes will improve their academic performance in science.
-For more information about HERO-T click here.
+Learn more about HERO-T here.